 - Modern data protection.
 For F1 teams, resilience and security are key.
 Data from cars can’t be recreated when it’s lost, and competitive edge means keeping in-transit data safe.

 Turn Your Instincts into Breakthroughs

 As an official technology partner, Pure Storage is proud to be an instrumental part of Mercedes F1’s victories.
-It’s a perfect expression of our Modern Data Experience and how data is helping to drive the wins of a modern F1 team.
+It’s a perfect expression of how data is helping to drive the wins of a modern F1 team.

 That’s when breakthroughs occur.
 And Pure is here to help you embrace them.